Construction Oversight on Complex Residential Projects

 Cost-Plus (Time and Materials) Contracts

-How it works in theory: The contractor bills the owner for all actual costs - labor, materials, subcontractors, equipment, permits - plus a markup that represents the contractor's overhead and profit.
-The markup is typically expressed as a percentage of cost (15-25% on residential projects in Los Angeles) or occasionally as a fixed fee.
+How it works: The contractor bills the owner for all actual costs (labor, materials, subcontractors, equipment, permits) plus a markup that represents the contractor's overhead and profit.
+The markup is typically expressed as a percentage of cost, commonly 10-15% on residential projects in Los Angeles, or occasionally as a fixed fee.
 The owner pays the real cost of the work plus the contractor's compensation.
 There's no fixed price.
 The owner pays what it costs.

-How it works in practice on luxury residential: Cost-plus is the most common contract structure on high-end residential projects in Los Angeles, and it's easy to understand why.
+How it works in practice on complex residential: Cost-plus is the most common contract structure on high-end residential projects in Los Angeles, and it's easy to understand why.
 Custom homes involve evolving design, extensive owner selections, and the kind of complexity that makes lump-sum bidding impractical.
-Cost-plus accommodates change naturally - every modification is simply billed at cost plus the markup.
+Cost-plus accommodates change naturally.
+Every modification is simply billed at cost plus the markup.

-The transparency problem.
-Cost-plus is often marketed as "transparent" because the owner sees invoices.
-In practice, the owner sees a monthly stack of subcontractor invoices, material receipts, and labor reports that they have no independent basis to evaluate.
+The transparency question.
+Cost-plus provides a degree of transparency because the owner sees invoices.
+But in practice, the owner sees a monthly stack of subcontractor invoices, material receipts, and labor reports that they may have no independent basis to evaluate.
 Was the framing subcontractor's price competitive, or did the GC use a preferred sub who charges a premium?
 Is the concrete unit price in line with current market rates?
-Are the general conditions costs - site supervision, temporary power, equipment rental, dumpsters, portable facilities - appropriate for this project's scope and schedule, or are they running higher than they should?
+Are the general conditions costs (site supervision, temporary power, equipment rental, dumpsters, portable facilities) appropriate for this project's scope and schedule, or are they running higher than they should?

 This is exactly where the owner's rep enters.
 Someone needs to review those invoices with the expertise to evaluate them.
 Someone needs to compare the subcontractor pricing to market rates, monitor the general conditions burn rate, question whether the project is staffed appropriately, and report to the owner on whether the costs are reasonable.
 The owner's rep fills this role, and it's a genuinely valuable service when the underlying contract structure is cost-plus.

-But consider what the owner is now paying: a contractor markup of 15-25% on every dollar of cost, plus an owner's rep fee of 3-5% of construction cost to monitor those costs.
-On an $8M project, that's $1.2M-$2.0M in contractor markup plus $240,000-$400,000 in owner's rep fees.
-The combined management cost is $1.4M-$2.4M - with no cost guarantee, no cost ceiling, and no contractual mechanism that rewards anyone for bringing the project in under budget.
+But consider what the owner is now paying: a contractor markup of 10-15% on every dollar of cost, plus an owner's rep fee of 3-5% of construction cost to monitor those costs.
+On an $8M project, that's $800,000-$1,200,000 in contractor markup plus $240,000-$400,000 in owner's rep fees.
+The combined management cost can reach $1.0M-$1.6M, with no cost guarantee, no cost ceiling, and no contractual mechanism that rewards anyone for bringing the project in under budget.

 Guaranteed Maximum Price (GMP) / CM at Risk

-How it works: The construction manager provides a Guaranteed Maximum Price - a cost ceiling that includes all construction costs (subcontractors, materials, labor, equipment), the CM's fee (fixed, not a percentage of cost), and a defined contingency for unforeseen conditions.
+How it works: The construction manager provides a Guaranteed Maximum Price, a contractual cost ceiling that includes all construction costs (subcontractors, materials, labor, equipment), the CM's fee (typically fixed, not a percentage of cost), and a defined contingency for unforeseen conditions.
 If the project costs more than the GMP, the CM absorbs the overage from their own margin.
-If the project costs less, the savings are shared between the owner and the CM according to a pre-agreed split - typically 75/25 or 70/30, with the majority going to the owner.
+If the project costs less, the savings are shared between the owner and the CM according to a pre-agreed split, typically 75/25 or 70/30, with the majority going to the owner.

 All costs pass through at actual cost with open-book accounting.
 The owner sees every subcontractor bid, every invoice, every material receipt, every contingency draw.
 For a complete explanation of the CMAR model and how it works, see our foundational guide.

-How it works in practice on luxury residential: The GMP fundamentally changes the three structural elements.
+How it works in practice on complex residential: The GMP fundamentally changes the three structural elements.

 Who benefits from savings?
 Both parties.
-The shared savings mechanism means the CM is incentivized to find efficiencies - a less expensive structural approach that achieves the same engineering performance, a subcontractor who can deliver the same quality at a better price, a scheduling sequence that reduces general conditions duration.
-Every dollar saved generates $0.25-$0.30 for the CM.
-That's real money on a $10M project where attentive management might save $300,000-$500,000.
+The shared savings mechanism means the CM is incentivized to find efficiencies: a less expensive structural approach that achieves the same engineering performance, a subcontractor who can deliver the same quality at a better price, a scheduling sequence that reduces general conditions duration.
+Every dollar saved generates a return for the CM.
+On a $10M project where attentive management might save $300,000-$500,000, the financial incentive to find efficiencies is significant.
 The owner captures the majority of those savings.

 Who sees the numbers?
 Everyone.
-Open-book accounting means the owner has full visibility into costs - not invoice visibility after the fact, but competitive bid visibility before subcontracts are awarded, real-time cost tracking during construction, and a complete reconciliation at project close.
+Open-book accounting means the owner has full visibility into costs, not just invoice visibility after the fact, but competitive bid visibility before subcontracts are awarded, real-time cost tracking during construction, and a complete reconciliation at project close.

 How the GMP is set.
 This is critical, because it distinguishes the GMP from a lump-sum bid.
-A lump-sum bid is produced in a vacuum - the contractor looks at drawings, makes assumptions about what they mean, and submits a number.
+A lump-sum bid is produced in relative isolation.
+The contractor looks at drawings, makes assumptions about what they mean, and submits a number.
 The GMP is the product of a pre-construction process where the CM has been involved during design, providing real-time cost feedback as decisions are made, reviewing every drawing for constructability and cost implications, and developing detailed pricing with competitive subcontractor bids.

 The Structural Question